Where the Cost of Flying is Rising the Most

 |Two free checked bags (one each for cardholder and one companion).|

 Receive 7,500 anniversary points and a $75 Southwest® travel credit each year.
-Enjoy benefits including 3X points on Southwest® purchases.
-Earn 2X points on local transit and commuting, including rideshare.
-Earn 2X points on internet, cable, and phone services; select streaming, 10,000 Companion Pass qualifying points boost each year, and more.
+Enjoy benefits including 3X points on Southwest purchases, 2X points on local transit and commuting, including rideshare, 2X points on internet, cable, and phone services; select streaming, 10,000 Companion Pass qualifying points boost each year, and more.

 |Upgraded boardings, an annual travel credit, savings on in-flight purchases, and qualifying points toward A-List status (which comes with additional benefits).|